bson/ns32k-toolchain/README.md

 version of gcc just for this.
 Because newer compilers produce a lot (and I mean, A LOT) of warnings for these codebases, I suggest suppressing all warnings.
 This way you can find any errors.

+The build creates a target 'ns32k-pc532-netbsd'.
+Despite the name it can't be used to create NetBSD executable as-is; it lacks any crt (executable startup) .o files, so is immediately most useful to create standalone flashable executables or other binary files.
+It can be best thought of as 'ns32k-aout-none'.

 Included are: